 • The introduction of a Malus and Clawback policy;

-• The Company has implemented a minimum shareholding requirements (MSR) policy that ensures executives are locked-
+• The Company has implemented a minimum shareholding requirements (MSR) policy that ensures executives are lockedin and closely aligned with the interests of shareholders;

-• The contracting of an independent expert to assess the long-serving independence of non-executive directors; and
+• The contracting of an independent expert to assess the longserving independence of non-executive directors; and

 Remuneration is key in incentivising employees across all levels to work towards driving the execution of Remgro’s strategic objectives and to build a sustainable business over the long term.
 The committee remains committed to ongoing engagement with shareholders and welcomes any constructive feedback they may wish to provide to ensure the Company’s approach to remuneration supports fair and responsible remuneration.

-Remuneration and Nomination Committee activities during 2024
+Remuneration and Nomination Committee activities during 2025

 Future areas of focus

-During the 2025 financial year the committee will focus on the following forward-looking considerations:
+During the 2026 financial year the committee will focus on the following forward-looking considerations:

-• To continue to ensure our internal human resources and remuneration policies support transformation across the business;
+• To continue to ensure our internal human resources and remuneration policies support transformation across the business; and

 Advisors